Jestoni888/MTK-AI-Engine/README.md

 ## DISCLAIMER
 - Any misconfiguration setup that not supported in your devices will result in instability or further sudden restart/reboot, missed notifications, alarms, laggy.
 Make a further research for your devices compacompatsetup in webui
-- This is only my personal module as a hobby to learn something but I'm gonna share it to everyone for further information
+- This is only my personal module as a hobby to learn something but I'm gonna share it to everyone for FREE & further information

  ## INSTRUCTIONS
  - Choose universal for safe of bootloops